 1310 AM (Korean) Targeted Social Media Ads (4x/year) 5 languages Language Line (Source: FCDOT, Fairfax County OHREP, Languageline.com) Spanish is \$.90/minute, other languages \$1.10/minute.
-Over 200 languages included Fairfax County OHREP uses Language Line; each language line call costs \$95-\$177.
-Activity 7: FCDOT sets up a Language Line phone number for 10 languages identified in the LAP.
-Estimate: \$5,000 Language Line offers immediate, over the phone translation services in the following three situations: A LEP individual visits the office in person.
+Over 200 languages included Activity 7: FCDOT sets up a Language Line phone number for 10 languages identified in the LAP.
+Estimate: \$5,000 Fairfax County OHREP uses Language Line; each language line call costs \$95-\$177.
+Language Line offers immediate, over the phone translation services in the following three situations: A LEP individual visits the office in person.
 The office staffer calls language line.
 A language line representative answers the phone and connects the staffer and the LEP individual with as live interpreter for the conversation.
 A LEP individual calls the office, indicating their native language.
 The office staffer calls language line to get a live interpreter for the conversation.
 A staffer places a call to an LEP person, first calling Language Line to have a live interpreter on hand when the LEP person picks up the phone.
-Activity 10: Language Assistance Tear Sheets on Buses (10 languages) Completed No Additional Costs Training and Eve nts Activity I: Pop-Up Events and Community Meetings 8 Events/Year Staffing: \$12,000 Staffing - \$1,200 per event for four contracted event staff (3 hours including set-up and break down) Staff Planning Time: 30 hours, 4 hours per event per staff member Activity 3: Title VI FCDOT Staff Training Title VI Officer All current staff have received Title VI training.
+Activity 10: Language Assistance Tear Sheets on Buses (10 languages) Completed No Additional Costs Training and Eve nts Activity 1: Pop-Up Events and Community Meetings 8 Events/Year Staffing: \$12,000 Staffing - \$1,200 per event for four contracted event staff (3 hours including set-up and break down) Staff Planning Time: 30 hours, 4 hours per event per staff member Activity 3: Title VI FCDOT Staff Training Title VI Officer All current staff have received Title VI training.
 The Title VI Officer will be responsible for ensuring all new FCDOT staff are trained via the new online training module.
-Monitoring and Eval and the second Activity I: Monthly Data Collection Title VI Officer The Title VI Officer will be responsible for all relevant data collection activities for the LAP.
+Monitoring and Eval Activity 1: Monthly Data Collection Title VI Officer The Title VI Officer will be responsible for all relevant data collection activities for the LAP.
 Activity 2: Annual Data Collection Title VI Officer The Title VI Officer will be responsible for all relevant data collection activities for the LAP.
 Activity 3: Annual LAP Report, Updates to Language Access Plan Title VI Officer The Title VI Officer will be responsible for compiling the annual LAP report and incorporating updates to the language access

+plan.

-Contingency and the second ,113 plan.
-The con fiscal ye tingency will cover any additional costs incuer ear that were not encompassed in this estimat \$142,842 rred over the e.
+Contingency \$5,113 The contingency will cover any additional costs incurred over the fiscal year that were not encompassed in this estimate.

-Total Est imated Annual Cost \$142,842
+Total Estimated Annual Cost \$142.842

-8

-60